Understanding neutrino pion production with the GiBUU model: in-medium effects

 In the previous sections, the \gibuu default predictions do not include the Oset broadening of the $\Delta$-resonance width, assume free FSI cross section, and set $\Toneb=1$ while $\Ttpth$ is treated as an effective parameter.
 The treatment of both the $\Delta$-resonance width and FSI cross section introduce systematic uncertainties.
 In this section, we investigate the impact of these in-medium effects.
 The resulting $\chi^2$ values are summarized in Tables~\ref{tab:minervasyschi2} for the aforementioned \minerva CC0$\pi$ TKI, \minerva CC$\pi^0$ TKI, and \microboone CC$\pi^0$ measurements.

 As shown in Table~\ref{tab:minervasyschi2}, the \minerva CC0$\pi$ TKI measurement favors the default setting---without Oset broadening and with the free FSI cross section---regardless of $\Ttpth$; the data-GiBUU comparison for $\Ttpth=1$ is shown in Fig.~\ref{fig:inmedium_0pi}.
 There are three interesting observations for this CC0$\pi$ sample.
 First, the impact of in-medium variations is much more pronounced in the dissipative regions, i.e. $\dat\to 180^\circ$ and $\pn>0.3~\textrm{GeV}/c$.
-Second, the Oset broadening increases the cross section, whereas the in-medium cross section reduces it.
-The latter comes about because the in-medium change involves a lowering of pion reabsorption.
-Third, these two effects approximately cancel each other.
+Second, the Oset broadening increases the cross section for 0$\pi$ events because it lowers the pion production cross section.
+On the other hand, the in-medium cross section reduces pion absorption because the in-medium change involves a lowering of pion reabsorption.
+Thus these two effects approximately cancel each other.

 When applied to the \minerva CC$\pi^0$ measurement, the impact of these variations is mild, and not in the dissipative regions as in the CC0$\pi$ case above.
 The integrated cross section is enhanced by $-6\%$ to $+8\%$, with the minimum corresponding to the configuration with Oset broadening and free cross section, and the maximum to the configuration without broadening and with in-medium cross section---an opposite ordering as the CC0$\pi$ case.
 As shown in \figref{fig:minerva_alt}, both $\dat$ and $\pn$ show a stronger preference for the minimum in-medium enhancement with Oset broadening and free cross section over the default, as this yields the lowest cross section, thereby reducing the degree to which the prediction overshoots the data.